google/go-cloud/internal/website/content/ref/mysql.md

 - /pages/sql/
 ---

-The `mysql` packages provide functions for connecting to [MySQL][] databases for both on-premise and cloud-provided instances using the [`*sql.DB`][] type from the Go standard library.
-Database connections opened using these packages will automatically collect diagnostic information via [OpenCensus][].
+The `mysql` package provides functions for connecting to [MySQL][] databases for both on-premise and cloud-provided instances using the [`*sql.DB`][] type from the Go standard library.
+Database connections opened using this package will automatically collect diagnostic information via [OpenCensus][].

 <!--more-->